With a lever big enough I can move the world (Chapter 1)

 Aiko grounded, and banged her head.
 “Oh, gods, so many ‘interpretations’.”
 Kelia joined her in wincing.

-“So… you have to sort though.
-Any *easy* ones?”
+“So… you have to sort through.
+Any easy ones?”
 Ichigo raised an eyebrow.

 “Epsilon Eridani.”
 Three blank stares.